-Suppose you have two leads spending considerable time on your blog.
-One lead is reading up materials related to installing your software, new updates, partnership news, and blogs directly related to using or getting started with your product.
-Let’s call this lead as A.
+Suppose you have two interested leads rank spending considerable little time on your blog.
+One lead is reading up materials related to installing your software, new updates, partnership news, and blogs directly related to using or opting for getting started with your product part.
+Let’s call or phone this lead A.

-The other lead is reading up articles pertaining to your industry updates, how well you fit in it, and other related blogs.
-We will call this lead as B.
+The other lead is reading up articles pertaining to your industry updates, how well you fit in it and its benefits, and other related blogs online.
+We will call this lead B.

-Let’s say you map the customer path of both these leads, and see a result as follows:
+Let’s say you map and fields the customer path of both these leads, and see a result as follows:

-- A: Landing page -> lead magnet form fill up -> Homepage -> Pricing Page -> related product pages -> blogs -> pricing page -> no activity for few days -> scheduled a demo -> interacted on live chat -> blogs
+- A: Landing page ->free trial> lead magnet form fill up -> Homepage -> Pricing Page -> related product pages -> blogs -> pricing -> no activity for few days -> scheduled a demo -> interacted on live chat -> blogs

 - B: Landing page -> filled up a lead magnet form -> homepage -> blog -> homepage -> no activity